Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 - the current node must be able to connect to it (shared cookie)
 - all modules that the instance will make use of must be available on the remote node, including the ones of all relevant classes (i.e. the class of the instance but also its whole class hierarchy)

-All variations of the ``new`` operator are always defined automatically by WOOPER: nothing special is to be done for them, provided of course that the constructor they all rely on has been defined.
+All variations of the ``new`` operator are always defined automatically by WOOPER: nothing special is to be done for them, provided of course that a corresponding constructor has been defined indeed.

-Some Examples Of Instance Creation
+Some Examples of Instance Creation
 __________________________________

-Knowing that a cat can be created out of four parameters (Age, Gender, FurColor, WhiskerColor), various cat instances could be created thanks to:
+Knowing that a cat can be created here out of four parameters (``Age``, ``Gender``, ``FurColor``, ``WhiskerColor``), various cat (active) instances could be created thanks to:

 .. code:: erlang